cozy/americano/README.md

 is an awesome tool to build small web application.
 But once you start using it, you discover that writing the configuration and the routes often leads to ugly code.
-To solve that, Americano acts as a wrapper around Express and make it more opiniated about how to write routes and configuration.
+To solve that, Americano acts as a wrapper around Express and make it more opinionated about how to write routes and configuration.
 See in the following how it make things cleaner.

 ## When to use Americano?